eduardoboucas/js-promise-queue/README.md

 The module exports a function that takes 3 arguments:

 1. `items`: An array of items that will generate Promises
-1. `factory: A factory function that:
+1. `factory`: A factory function that:
     - Is called for each item, with its value as the only parameter
     - Returns a Promise
 1. `options`: An optional options object, with one or more of these properties:
     - `interval`: Time (in milliseconds) to wait in between Promise executions

 ## Examples